DaveBackus/Data_Bootcamp_Book/graphs1.md

 ## Approach #3:  Create figure objects and apply methods

-This approach is the most foreign to beginners, and was for us as well, but it's now our favorite.
-We either use it on its own, or adapt its functionality to the dataframe plot methods we saw in Approach #1.
+This approach was msyterious to us at firs, but it's now our favorite.
 The idea is to generate an object -- two objects, in fact -- and apply methods to them to produce the various elements of a graph:  the data, their axes, their labels, and so on.

 We do this -- as usual -- one step at a time.

-**Create objects.** This is how we do it:
+**Create objects.**   We'll see these two lines over and over:

 ```python
 import matplotlib.pyplot as plt  # import pyplot module